dhlab-basel/Sipi/README.md

 - a working c++11 compiler (gcc >= v5.3 or clang)
 - cmake > 2.8.0 (for Mac, see below)
 - java openjdk devel (set environment variable `JAVA_HOME`)
 - internet connection.
-During the make process a large amount of open source packages are downloaded.
+During the make process a large amount of open source packages are automatically downloaded.
 These are:
    - xz-5.2.1
    - libjpeg-v9a
    - jbigkit-2.1